fenago/pytest-quick-start-guide/testing-with-pytest/Lab_7.md

 pytest options available to help speed up debugging test failures, which we

-first looked at in Using Options, on page 10:
+first looked at in Using Options

 - _--tb=[auto/long/short/line/native/no]_ : Controls the traceback style.
 - _-v / --verbose_ : Displays all the test names, passing or failing.